Renormalizing the Quark-Meson-Diquark Model: Renormalized Approach

 \end{widetext} It includes both the standard loop contribution and the additional counterterm contribution arising from the bare parameters.
 This results in a finite expression for the effective potential in the limit $\Lambda \to \infty$.

 Using this, we can define the gap equations

-By solving these two equations simultaneously we get the physical gap solutions $\bar\sigma(T,\mu)$, and $\bar\Delta(T,\mu)$ and we get the thermodynamic potential by inserting these solutions back into the effective potential.
+By solving these two equations simultaneously, we get the physical gap solutions $\bar\sigma(T,\mu)$, and $\bar\Delta(T,\mu)$, also denoted as the condensates in the following and the thermodynamic potential is then obtained by inserting these solutions back into the effective potential.
 What is now missing are the values of the vacuum parameters we have introduced.
 We will come back to them in \cref{sec:parameter_fixing}.